 Penny stocks are a type of small-cap stock.
 Their share price is $5 or less, making them cheap to buy.
 They are often difficult to sell, according to the Securities and Exchange Commission (SEC).

 The SEC warns you may lose your entire investment in penny stocks.

 Penny stock companies are often not well known and there isn't a lot of information about them.
 That makes it difficult to determine their true share value.
 Most buyers aren't willing to take that risk.

 Large-cap stocks have a capitalization of $10 billion or more.
 They are the least risky because their assets will see them through any downturn.

 Mid-cap companies have a capitalization of between $2 billion and $10 billion.
 Mid-caps have outperformed small and large-caps over the last 10 years.
 That's because they are small enough to grow faster than large-caps during the expansion phase.
 Their size means they aren't as likely to go out of business as small-caps in a contraction phase.

 Small-cap companies have an advantage over large-cap and mid-cap stocks during the expansion phase.
 The stock price will rise along with the company's growth.
 Large-cap stocks fall out of favor during the expansion phase.
 Investors who are chasing returns see them as stodgy and boring.

 Small-cap companies are less likely to pay dividends.
-That's because they need all their capital to grow.
+They need all their capital to grow.
 They are a better investment for those who don't need fixed income from their portfolio.

 You probably haven't heard of the names of most small-cap companies.
 Most of them are small finance, credit, or mortgage companies.
-You can see how they would have been risky to own during the 2008 financial crisis.
+You can see how they would have been risky to own during the 2008 financial crisis or the 2020 recession.

 A financial planner will also tell you whether you're better off buying individual small-cap stocks or a small-cap mutual fund.